XMAMan/SmallSI/readme.md

 There is no extern force, which will rotate the box so $\tau_{ext}=0$

-The resulting forces on the collisionpoints are called constraint-forces.
+The resulting forces on the collision points are called constraint-forces.
 Each force is applied to a anchorpoint and pushes the cube in normal- or tangent-direction and caused a translation-force and a torque.
 You have to sum these forces for the cube:

 $f_C = f_{N1} + f_{F1} + f_{N2} + f_{F2}$